DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management/Customer-and-Client-Management.md

 ### Generate billing journals

-Navigate to: Care services BillingGenerate Billing journals**
+Navigate to: Care Services BillingGenerate Billing journals**

 1. Select the Billing journal type from the drop-down menu.
 2. Click on **Filter**